mrsobakin/dpimyass/README.md

 ```

 ### Docker 🐋
+If you just want to use the prebuilt image:
-1. Clone this repo and `cd` into it
+1. Clone this repo and `cd` into it, or manually copy `docker-compose.yml` and config from the project root.
 2. Edit the config file `./config/config.toml`
 3. Run `docker-compose up -d`, and let docker do all the magic!

+If you want to build the image yourself:
+1. Clone this repo and `cd` into it.
+2. Run `docker build . -t dpimyass`
+3. Edit the config file `./config/config.toml`
+4. Edit the `docker-compose.yml` to use `dpimyass` image instead of `mrsobakin/dpimyass`.
+5. Run `docker-compose up -d`.

 ### Arch Linux 😈